Fobal/plyr-api-doc/api-documentation/game-room/helpers/earn-game-room.md

     plyrIds: string[]; // Array of player IDs to receive tokens
     tokens: string[]; // Array of token names/symbols
-    amounts: number[]; // Array of amounts to distribute (corresponding to tokens array) }
+    amounts: number[]; // Array of amounts to distribute (corresponding to tokens array) sync?: boolean; // When true, returns direct response.
+When false/undefined, returns a task ID for polling status }
 ```